Frankly, does the world really need another FRANKIE GOES TO HOLLYWOOD compilation?

 Comedian Lenny Henry summed things up best in a sketch where he entered a record shop to buy a single and was then offered a plethora of versions by the assistant…“I JUST WANT THE VERSION THEY GOT RIGHT!” he exclaimed.
 In another stand-up routine, he commented that a 12 inch single could last longer than a marriage.
 Indeed in Frankie’s case, it did!!

 Those first singles and B-side covers ‘Relax’, ‘Ferry Cross The Mersey’, ‘Two Tribes’, ‘War’, ‘The Power Of Love’ and ‘Welcome To The Pleasuredome’ need no introduction and are magnificent in all their Trevor Horn produced glory, although it must be pointed out that on ‘Frankie Said’, ‘Relax’ and ‘Two Tribes’ are represented by alternate single versions.
-But for those two self-composed songs alone in their familiar hit form, FRANKIE GOES TO HOLLYWOOD’s place in history has been cemented in musical history, regardless of all the hype, radio bannings, controversies and marketing manoeuvres.
+But for those two self-composed songs alone in their familiar hit form, FRANKIE GOES TO HOLLYWOOD’s place has been cemented in musical history, regardless of all the hype, radio bannings, controversies and marketing manoeuvres.
 But it kind of went wrong after that!

 The group were lampooned by pop pranksters HEE BEE GEE BEES with the parody ‘When Two Songs (Sound The Same)’ under the moniker FRANKIE GO TO THE BANK while like many pop bands such as THE MONKEES, BAY CITY ROLLERS, SWEET etc, the Frankie musicians themselves largely didn’t play on the records.